Chat with AI: The Surprising Turn of Real-time Video Communication from Human to AI: Introduction

 \textbf{Is it possible to reduce the latency of AI Video Chat to an extremely low level?
 This vision allows us to grasp the "holy grail"~\cite{chen2024videollm} of AI research from the perspective of network systems: making AI like real humans.}

-To realize this vision, we propose \textbf{Artic}, an \textbf{A}I-oriented \textbf{R}eal-\textbf{ti}me \textbf{C}ommunication framework, exploring the network requirement shift from "humans watching video" to "AI understanding video".
-We begin by recognizing the main differences between AI Video Chat and traditional RTC: \textit{First, QoE changes from human perceptual quality to MLLM response accuracy.} \textit{Second, the receiver throughput is far lower than the sender throughput.} \textit{Third, uplink is more pressing than Downlink.} Then, through prototype measurements, we identify two key factors for low latency: \textit{ultra-low bitrate} and \textit{loss resilience}.
-Based on three insights, we make contributions:
+To realize this vision, we call for \jiangkai{AI-oriented RTC research}, exploring the network requirement shift from "humans watching video" to "AI understanding video".
+We begin by recognizing the main differences between AI Video Chat and traditional RTC: \textit{First, QoE changes from human perceptual quality to MLLM response accuracy.} \textit{Second, jitter has no impact.} \textit{Third, the receiver throughput is far lower than the sender throughput.} \textit{Fourth, uplink is more pressing than Downlink.} Then, through prototype measurements, we identify a key factor for low latency: \textit{ultra-low bitrate}.
+Based on two insights, we make contributions: \begin{itemize}[left=0pt] \item \textbf{Video should be Context-Aware (\S\ref{sec:method_1}).} To reduce bitrate dramatically while maintaining MLLM accuracy, we propose \textit{Context-Aware Video Streaming}, allocating more bitrate to chat-important video regions while allocating as little bitrate as possible to chat-irrelevant regions. \item \textbf{The First Benchmark (\S\ref{sec:method_3}).} Considering that there is no benchmark that can evaluate the impact of video quality on MLLM accuracy, we propose the first one, named \textit{\textbf{De}graded \textbf{Vi}deo Understanding \textbf{Bench}mark} (\textit{\textbf{DeViBench}}). \end{itemize}